Vratislav/move-set-manager/README.md

 *   ✏️ **Metadata Editing:** Modify set details such as song name and pad color.
 *   ⏳ **(Coming Soon!)
 Versioning Support:** Keep track of changes to your sets with version control.

+## Caveats

+*   🚫☁️ This tool does not play well with cloud synced sets.
+Please disable cloud syncing for sets if you want to use the upload functionality.
+*   Syncing sets between devices works only for sets that do not have any custom samples.
+Proper support for this will be added soon.

 ## Getting Started

 Follow these instructions to get Move Set Manager up and running on your system.